SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - The consideration: "The transport mapping MUST preserve the stateful nature of the protocol", is updated to: "The transport mapping MUST preserve the stateful nature of the protocol, when using a stateful transport protocol".
 REPP uses the REST architectural style for defining a stateless API based on the stateless HTTP protocol, and therefore satisfies the updated consideration.

-- Section (#rest) describes how HTTP multiplexing may be used for pipelining multiple requests.
+- (#rest) describes how HTTP multiplexing may be used for pipelining multiple requests.
 A server may allow pipelining, requests are to be processed in the order they have been received.

 - REPP is based on the HTTP protocol, which uses the client-server model.
 - REPP requests are transmitted using HTTP, this document refrers to the HTTP protocol specification for how data units are framed.